StarCraft

 The original game and its expansion have been praised as one of the benchmark real-time strategy games of its time.
 The series has gathered a solid following around the world, particularly in South Korea, where professional players and teams participate in matches, earn sponsorships, and compete in televised matches.
 By June 2007, StarCraft and Brood War had sold nearly 10 million copies combined.
-StarCraft 2: Wings of Liberty and its sequels obtained similar praise, and also sold very well.
+StarCraft II: Wings of Liberty and its sequels obtained similar praise, and also sold very well.
 By the end of 2017, the franchise's lifetime revenue totaled over $1 billion.
 In addition, the series was awarded a star on the Walk of Game in 2006, and holds four Guinness World Records in the Guinness World Records Gamer's Edition of 2008.

 On March 27, 2017, Blizzard announced StarCraft: Remastered, a remastered version of the original StarCraft, with the core updates being up-to-date graphics and revised dialogue and audio.
-As of 2017, the original StarCraft, its Brood War expansion, and StarCraft 2: Wings of Liberty are free to download and play from Blizzard's website.
+As of 2017, the original StarCraft, its Brood War expansion, and StarCraft II: Wings of Liberty are free to download and play from Blizzard's website.

 Story

 Backstory

 The story focuses on the activities of three species in a part of the Milky Way known as the Koprulu Sector.
-Millennia before any of the events of the games, a species known as the Xel'Naga genetically engineer the Protoss and later the Zerg in attempts to create pure beings.
+Millennia before any of the events of the games, a species known as the Xel'Naga genetically engineered the Protoss and later the Zerg in attempts to create pure beings.
 These experiments backfire and the Xel'Naga are largely destroyed by the Zerg.
 Centuries before the beginning of StarCraft in 2499, the hardline international government of Earth, the United Earth Directorate (UED), commissions a colonization program as part of a solution to overpopulation.
 On the way, the computers automating the colony ships malfunction, propelling the Terran colonists far off course to the edge of Protoss space.
 Out of contact with Earth, they form various factions to maintain their interests.
 Intrigued by the behavior and mentality of the Terrans, the Protoss remain hidden to examine the humans, while protecting them from other threats without their knowledge.
 The Zerg, however, target the Terrans for assimilation to harness their psionic potential, forcing the Protoss to destroy tainted Terran colonies to contain the Zerg infestation.